J. J. Donovan: Personal life

-John Joseph Donovan's house, Bellingham, WA, 2020.
+John Joseph Donovan's house, Bellingham, 2020.
 The house is currently used as a women's dormitory by Western Washington University.

 On April 29, 1888, in Somerville, Massachusetts, Donovan married Clara Isabel Nichols, a piano teacher from Melrose.
 She died of cancer a year prior to him, in 1936.
 They had three children.
 Helen Elizabeth, born on December 28, 1889, was a graduate of Dana Hall School in Wellesley, Massachusetts and of Smith College, and a music student in Berlin, Germany.
 John or Jack Nichols, born on November 19, 1891, followed his father's footsteps, earning a degree in civil engineering from the Worcester Polytechnic Institute and working at the Northern Pacific Railroad Company for a year.
 He later became an efficiency engineer for the Bloedel Donovan Lumber Mills in Bellingham.
 Phillip, born on October 16, 1893, completed a course at the Worcester Polytechnic Institute in mechanical engineering, and worked as his father's secretary and purchasing agent.

 Donovan belonged to the Catholic Church and was the president of the Catholic Federation of Washington.

 In 1928, he studied American-Oriental trade during an Oriental tour with his wife.

 In the last few years of his life, Donovan suffered from dementia.
 He died on January 9, 1937, in his home at 1201 North Garden Street, Bellingham, Washington.
 The funeral service was one of the largest ever held in the city, attended by more than 1,000 distinguished state citizens.
 His house was added to the National Register of Historic Places in 1983.
 Donovan's personal letters, business papers, diaries, and photographs, held by his descendants, became the basis for the museum exhibition Treasures from the Trunk at the Whatcom Museum, and a bronze statue in his honor was installed on the corner of 11th and Harris streets in Fairhaven.